We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 Access - How Do We Learn?

-Dyscalculia is where a child has difficulties with numbers, that fall outside of the normal range of abilities for their age group.
+Dyscalculia is where a person has difficulties with numbers, that fall outside of the normal range of abilities for their age group.
 It is not simply a case of finding maths more difficult than others, although as would be expected, this is the outcome for many.
-Simple number challenges, like counting backwards, or ordering numbers from lowest to highest can be extremely difficult for affected children.
+Simple number challenges, like counting backwards, or ordering numbers from lowest to highest can be extremely difficult for affected people.
 This is a relatively newly described condition and the causes are unknown.

 With CVI, the way numbers are taught, often using visual cues like counting the number of balls or birds on a picture card, can lead to confusion, because not everything is always visible, and so the numbers may not make sense.
 If the early learning of the basic concept of numbers does not make sense, everything based on numbers is going to be difficult.